Robust Full-Stack Authentication with Django Allauth, React, and React Router

 Don’t worry much about the layout components.
 The important bits are before the return statement.

 First, you run the mutation when the form is submitted.
 On successful response, you’re invalidating the authSession query.
 Remember that this query is the one you’re making as soon as the app is loaded.
-Then, I’m setting a custom state called currentAction, which is specific to how my app is built and not important here.
+Once the query is invalidated, Tanstack Query will fire it again to fetch the new session data from the backend, which should now show the user as authenticated depending on how you setup allauth.

 That’s pretty much it.
 Users will now be able to sign up to your app using email and password.